 Please list three referees in the online application form, once this is done, an email is automatically generated advising both the applicant and referees of the submission.
 The referee will be provided with a link to the online appraisal form.
 If desired, he/she will also be able to upload and submit a written reference letters as a PDF file.

 At least two of the three references should be from professors who know you well enough to evaluate your capacity to conduct independent scholarly work.

 All three recommendations must be submitted on, or before, the application deadline.

-* Please upload your resume to the online application.
+Please upload your curriculum vitae to the online application.

 Include your education, work experience, research and publications, awards/distinctions, and any other information you feel would support your application.
 On the first page, please include your full name, mailing address, email address, and phone number.

 Please upload a photocopy of both sides of your Permanent Resident Card, or a photocopy of your Record of Landing, to the online application.